 - Location: Bittangala, in Virajpet district, around 30 kilometers south of Madikeri.

 - Cost: 3,500 rupees per night for two people, including breakfast.

-Picturesque Little Jungle Homestay has tranquil charm that will greatly appeal to anyone wanting to relax and rejuvenate amid nature.
+Picturesque Little Jungle Homestay has a tranquil charm that will greatly appeal to anyone wanting to relax and rejuvenate amid nature.
 The congenial husband and wife hosts left their corporate careers to open the homestay, which is their passion.
-The property is situated deep inside the forest on a 30 acre coffee, spice and fruit estate.
+The property is situated deep inside the forest on a 30-acre coffee, spice and fruit estate.
 Guest accommodations are provided in three blocks with simply furnished rooms of various sizes, making it an appealing getaway for families and friends.
 There's also a common dining area.
 Pet owners, do note that this homestay is pet-friendly!

 - Location: Belur Village, midway between Kudige and Somvarpet, about 35 kilometers northeast of Madikeri.